manjuram07/traffic_signal/README.md

 # traffic_signal
-It is based on computer graphics
+This project is based on computer graphics mini project